TIBCOSoftware/tci-flogo/tools/readme.md

 ## Command Line Help Documentation
-### `wi-cli.sh --help`
+### `fe-cli.sh --help`
-The wi-cli has three basic commands as follows in order of their execution.
+The fe-cli has three basic commands as follows in order of their execution.

   1. `init | initialize` -  This is the first step to initialize a wi-studio contribution project with the creation of the following files :-
       * `package.json` - Node Package Manager configuration
-      * `wi-cli.json` - wi-studio command line interface configuration
+      * `fe-cli.json` - wi-studio command line interface configuration
       * `tsconfig.json` - Typescript compiler configuration
       * `tslint.json` - Typescript language and coding standard configuration.
       * `karma-test-shim.js` - Karma testing framework file.
       * `karma.conf.js` - Karma test framework configuration.
       * `test-setup.sh` - Karma pre-test script.
       * `jszip.json` - jsZip configuration.
 1. `add` -  This is the second step to add contribution service artifacts.
-The user can choose between `Handler` or a `Provider` contribution implementation styles and add their respective input parameters which are then stored in the wi-cli.json file. `Handler` contribution implementation style is the most easier style to use and is recommended. `Provider` contribution implementation style is recommended for advanced users who prefer better and smaller code management and readability. **It is recommended to use only one style for the whole plugin instead of mixing and matching and can lead to unpredictable results**.
+The user can choose between `Handler` or a `Provider` contribution implementation styles and add their respective input parameters which are then stored in the fe-cli.json file. `Handler` contribution implementation style is the most easier style to use and is recommended. `Provider` contribution implementation style is recommended for advanced users who prefer better and smaller code management and readability. **It is recommended to use only one style for the whole plugin instead of mixing and matching and can lead to unpredictable results**.

 1. The third step is to add the triggers, activities,connector to the  `Handler` or `Provider`
 1. `compile` -  The compile step compiles the typescript `*.ts` files to `*.js` files using the typescript compiler.
 This is the fourth and the final step.
 ```
 >cd <your project folder>
->wi-cli.sh --help
+>fe-cli.sh --help

-  Usage: wi-cli [options] [command]
+  Usage: fe-cli [options] [command]

-  Welcome to wi-cli command line
+  Welcome to fe-cli command line

   Options: